-A homogeneous cost pool is essentially an accounting term used by the management of a company to group together costs that show a similar cause and effect, or benefits received, relationship in terms of the allocation base of costs.
+A homogeneous cost pool is essentially an accounting term used by the management of a company to group together costs that show a similar cause and effect, or benefits received, or relationship in terms of the allocation base of costs.
 In short, homogeneous cost pools are a way of logically grouping together related costs.
 The more similar the cost pools are, the more easily they can be attributed to a specific cost.

 An activity cost pool is one of the most common forms of homogeneous cost pools.
 It involves the grouping together of all costs that are associated with a given task within a company, such as the making of a specific product.
 Pooling together all the costs associated with all activities required to complete a given task makes it easier to obtain a solid estimate of how much the task will actually cost the company.

 Breaking Down Homogeneous Cost Pool

-The allocation base of cost determines how cost is assigned to a cost pool.
+The allocation base of cost determines how the cost is assigned to a cost pool.
 For example, the costs associated with maintaining machinery would likely be assigned based on hours of operation.
-The longer the machinery runs, the higher the estimated maintenance cost that is assigned to the cost pool.
+The longer the machinery runs, the higher the estimated maintenance cost assigned to the cost pool.

-The benefits part of cost pools is related to the departments in a company that benefit from the allocation base.
+The grouping by benefits into cost pools is determined by which departments benefit from the allocation base.
 For example, consider advertising expenses.
 A company’s advertising produces benefits for the entire company, not just for a single department.
 Therefore, it seems appropriate that a company would distribute advertising expenses evenly across all departments.